Membership

 • Advice for councils and councillors - guidance and advice on all aspects of Parish & Town Council workings, identifying essential local government legislation, policy and best practice materials.
 If you wish to seek advice Contact the office with your query.

-• Specialist advice from LALC & NALC - can be accessed through your LALC membership.
-Specialist advice such as on Finance & VAT, Health & Safety, Employment Law, Human Resources and more.
+• Specialist advice from LALC & NALC - can be accessed through LALC membership, such as Finance & VAT, Health & Safety, Employment Law, Human Resources, Data Protection, FOIs, SARs and more.

 Area Committee's